 - Damage reported from someone driving by.
 Do not trust the scammer who just happens to be driving by and claims to see damage to your roof.
 Get a second and even a third opinion about the damage.
 Never sign a contract for repairs or a new roof from a high-pressure salesperson.

-As mentioned previously, the best way to avoid roofing scams is to work with a trusted local roofer.
+As mentioned previously, the best way to avoid roofing scams is to work with a trusted Buda TX roof repair professional.
 Get recommendations from friends and family, read reviews online, and don’t be afraid to ask your roofer plenty of questions before signing a contract so you know what to expect ahead of time.
-For more information about protecting yourself from the free roof scam, contact Divided Sky Roofing and Exteriors, a local San Marcos roofing company, and we’ll be happy to answer your questions.
+For more information about protecting yourself from the free roof scam, contact Divided Sky Roofing & Solar, a local roofing services company in Buda TX, and we’ll be happy to answer your questions.